marbug/nodejs-and-express/express/generator.md

     DEBUG=myapp:* npm start

-On Windows, use this command:
+On Windows, use:

+    set DEBUG=myapp:*
-    set DEBUG=myapp:* & npm start
+    npm start

 Then load [http://localhost:3000/](http://localhost:3000/) in your browser to access the app.